adamblondon01/dbworkload-demo/README.md

 2. Create your internal and external security groups.
 Go to the 'Security Groups' screen and make sure you have selected the AWS region that you want these security groups created in, and correspondingly, your VPC and database cluster.
 (Look in the upper right corner for the region dropdown list.)

    1. Create the external security group.
 This will be used by your app server node that is in the same region as the database cluster, and only your two app server nodes will have access to the internet.
 Make sure you have inbound entries for ports 22, 8080 and 26257 for your home IP address and the Netskope IP addresses.
 (See [Netskope IP Addresses](https://cockroachlabs.atlassian.net/wiki/spaces/HELP/pages/3735027747/Netskope+IP+Ranges) )  Make sure each IP address has a '/32' at the end of each one so that only that specific IP address can have access.
+Finally you also need to include the public ip address for your remote app server.
+This will change every time you start/restart this EC2 instance and you'll need to update this entry in your external security group, so just be aware of this.
 For your outbound entries, you can enable all ports to access all IP addresses. ( IP address 0.0.0.0/0 )

    2. Create your internal security group.
 This will be used by your database cluster nodes and they will not have access to the internet.
 You'll need inbound entries for ports 22, 8080 and 26257.
 For the IP address use your VPC block fo 10.0.0.0/16 to allow inbound connections only from addresses inside your VPC (i.e. allow only database cluster nodes and the app server node to talk with each other.)
 For your outbound entries you can enable everything.